mverleg/package_versions/README.rst

 Tests
 -------------------------------

-There are a lot of py.test unit tests that you can run using:
+There are a lot of py.test unit tests that you can run using:: bash

     python3 -m pytest